aarnphm/morph/docs/content/ProblemStatementAndGoals/ProblemStatement.md

 ## Challenge Level and Extras

-Challenge level for `tinymorph` is advanced, since the project is exploring what is possible to build AI-native interfaces.
+Challenge level for `morph` is advanced, since the project is exploring what is possible to build AI-native interfaces.
 It involves the field of [[glossary#mechanistic interpretability]], which is a relatively new field in alignment research that involves a lot of domain knowledge into the inner working of transformers circuits.